nshiab/simple-data-analysis/README.md

 // You now have acces to your data as
 // an attribute for each vertice
 // in your vertex shader.
 Here, we added a color
-// but it can be anything, of course.
+// but it can be anything.
 ```

 And here's how to do it with React Three Fiber.